Clients Collaborate: Flexible Differentially Private Federated Learning with Guaranteed Improvement of Utility-Privacy Trade-off: Experiments

 \section{Experiments}

 In this section, we present empirical results on real-world federated learning datasets, validating the utility guarantees, privacy guarantees, and the advanced trade-off between the two provided by our FedCEO algorithm.
-Our code is available at \url{https://github.com/6lyc/FedCEO-Collaborate-with-Each-Other.git}.